GrayHatter/gr.ht/content/posts/consent-is-required.md

     not hard to **consider the other human!**

 [^dislike]: It's [TOS;DR](https://tosdr.org/), which I elect to only link here
-    because I disagree with a number of it's conclusions and assertions.
+    because I disagree with a number of its conclusions and assertions.
 I still applaud the attempt.

 In something that I'm sure isn't a shock to those I expect to read this, I'm